-Each summer, undergraduate, medical students, and graduate students from various schools across the country participate in a summer internship program at MCORRP.
+Each summer, up to 40 undergraduate, medical, and graduate students from schools across the country participate in a paid summer internship program at MCORRP.
 These students perform a wide variety of tasks, from data collection, analyses, and entering data into our various registries, to shadowing physicians and volunteering at World Medical Relief.
 With access to MCORRP statisticians and staff, students are able to design their own research projects.
 At the end of the internship program, students summarize their research in a formal presentation at the Cardiovascular Center.
 Furthermore, they are encouraged to develop abstracts on their research for submission to national scientific meetings.
 Many of these lead to peer-reviewed poster presentations and publications.

-In addition to working with the databases and creating research projects, students attend cardiology grand rounds, meetings at the hospital, weekly lectures on various topics in cardiology, healthcare, and research.
+In addition to working with the databases and creating research projects, students attend cardiology grand rounds, meetings at the hospital, and lectures on various topics in cardiology, healthcare, and research.
 Interns also organize social events, field trips, and sports teams, further enriching the “team” experience.

 Following a cancellation of the internship in 2020 due to the global COVID-19 pandemic, a hybrid program was developed for Summers 2021 and 2022.
 While we were unable to provide shadowing experiences for the students, we still provided a comprehensive learning environment that included lectures, volunteering at WMR, team meetings, and orientation to registries via Zoom and in-person, along with individual virtual/in-person instruction, based on CDC and Michigan Medicine Guidelines.